yunglau/steelPrediction/README.md

 We used LSTM based neural network and ODEnet (Chen, R.~T.~Q., Rubanova, Y., Bettencourt, J., et al. 2018, arXiv e-prints, arXiv:1806.07366).
 To the best of our knowledge, latter approach was never used in commodity prediction.
 The Odenet implementation takes great advantage on Chen's implementation, which can be found here: https://github.com/rtqichen/torchdiffeq.

+Slide presentation of the project can be found here.: https://docs.google.com/presentation/d/1FsUdv_kAHwdzve9rk5hF9dO3xEJEik417lr_7of9uAQ/edit?usp=sharing

 ## Project objectives

   The goal was to create model able to predict steel prices evolution over on long time range.